Probe incompatibility in multiparameter noisy quantum metrology: Introduction

-In this paper, we are focusing primarily on generic noisy channels, where the noise cannot be completely removed without hindering the parameter encoding process, and the maximal asymptotic quantum gain will be of a constant factor character~\cite{Escher2011, Demkowicz-Dobrzanski2012}.
-These models, while generic, are much less studied in the multiparameter literature, and theoretical tools to identify fundamental bounds that take into account the multiparameter character of the problem are missing.
-Out of the three compatibility conditions (i-iii) stated above, the most relevant one is condition (i), which we will be referring to as probe incompatibility (for convenience we keep the same name also when considering more general strategies).
-Condition (i) is in fact the only one which may responsible for different precision scaling with respect to the number of parameters involved, when comparing optimal protocols estimating all the parameters simultaneously with separate protocols.
-By contrast, (ii) has potentially at most a factor of two impact on the cost when investigating the asymptotic regime, just as in the quantum state estimation setting~\cite{Carollo2019,Tsang2019}, since in the absence of Heisenberg scaling one may approximately view the optimal protocols as many independent realizations of finite particle number protocols~\cite{Jarzyna2013,Chabuda2020}.
-When it comes to condition (iii), statistical independence of parameters can always be assured by a proper reparametrization (which makes the quantum Fisher information matrix diagonal), hence, provided one starts with a `natural' parametrization for a given model, this aspect of incompatibility can always be avoided.
+Out of the three compatibility conditions (i-iii) stated above, the most relevant one is actually condition (i), being the only one responsible for a different scaling of the asymptotic precision with the number of parameters involved, when comparing optimal protocols for simultaneous estimation with separate ones.
+We will refer to violation of condition (i) as \emph{probe} incompatibility\footnote{For convenience we keep the same name also when considering more general probing strategies with multiple uses of the channel.} and it will be the main focus of our analysis.
+When it comes to condition (iii), statistical independence of parameters can always be assured by a proper reparametrization, hence, provided one starts with a ``natural'' parametrization for a given model, this aspect of incompatibility can be avoided.

-To study this problem we first introduce a suitable figure of merit to quantify probe incompatibility.
-Then, we derive a new class of purification-based multiparameter precision bounds that hold for the most general adaptive strategy, extending previous single-parameter results~\cite{Fujiwara2008,Escher2011,Demkowicz-Dobrzanski2012,Demkowicz-Dobrzanski2014}.
-With this new tool we study probe incompatibility in the estimation of noisy channels, when the asymptotic precision is bound to follow the standard quantum limit (SQL).
-Conveniently, the optimal bound (both asymptotic and for a single use of the channel) is expressed as a semidefinite program.

-Particular instances of noisy multiparameter quantum metrology have been studied, e.g.~\cite{Yue2014,Vidrighin2014,Crowley2014,Ho2020,Friel2020}, but there is no systematic and generic approach to investigate probe incompatibility.
-Recently, a multiparameter bound that holds for a large class of noisy channels was obtained~\cite{Katariya2020b}.
-The purification-based bounds we introduce include also the one of~\cite{Katariya2020b}, which is generally suboptimal and does not give insight into probe incompatibility.
-Finally, we mention the existence of another purification-based approach to multiparameter quantum estimation~\cite{Chen2017a}; yet, by construction it is useful only when there is no probe incompatibility.